What is an Eating Disorder?

 Binge eating disorder is recurrent episodes of eating large quantities of food uncontrollably till they feel uncomfortably full in a short period.
 During this episode, they feel a loss of control and later feel shame, distress, or guilt.
 Over some time, they may develop weight gain and lifestyle disorders because of this.

 People with orthorexia become so fixated on so-called ‘healthy eating’ that they damage their well-being.
-Though some knowledge and application of healthy food habits are good, people with orthorexia go on to extremes and are constantly preoccupied with food labels, ingredients, food blogs, etc., and spend a significant amount of time on this.
+Though some knowledge and application of healthy food habits are good, people with orthorexia go to extremes and are constantly preoccupied with food labels, ingredients, food blogs, etc., and spend a significant amount of time on this.

 Where the person craves and eats non-food items, which puts them at an increased risk of getting poisoned, infected, or injured.